istepaniuk/stepaniuk-nl/index.md

 ### Training
 I can also facilitate short workshops to get your team up to speed:
- - Test Driven Development
+ - Test-driven development
- - Domain Driven Design
+ - Domain-driven design
- - CQRS & ES
+ - CQRS & Event sourcing
  - [Get in touch](/contact).